fused-effects/fused-effects/docs/common_errors.md

 # Common Errors

-There are certain classes of errors when using `higher-order-effects` that GHC is not particularly good at explaining.
+There are certain classes of errors when using `fused-effects` that GHC is not particularly good at explaining.
 This document is an attempt to enumerate and explicate the things that can go wrong when using or extending this library.
 (It is also very much a work in